StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Boolean
 - Unit: -
 - Is mutable: No
-- Description:
+- Description: A boolean value to control whether to enable the late materialization v2 of parquet reader to improve performance. true indicates enabling late materialization v2, and false indicates disabling it.
+In v3.3, only new version late materialization is reserved, and this configuration is deprecated.
-- Introduced in: -
+- Introduced in: v3.2
 -->

 <!--